hakanayaz/PIRQ_Draft/Module 1/C:C++/README.md

 }
 ```

-First, we will show what are the phaseses until compilation.
-For this step we will use `clang` commend:
+First, we will show what are the phases until compilation.
+For this step, we will use `clang` commend:

 ``` c
  % clang -ccc-print-phases f.c